loadmill/loadmill-docs/README.md

 We keep track of the request **error rate** and fail the test if it passes a certain threshold (%50 by default).
 We can see the response time for each request along with the error statistics for each one.

-Stay tuned for more guides on how to analyze load test results
+Stay tuned for more guides on how to analyze load test results, set thresholds and more.

-## Learn More